This page provides:

 To help develop our ideas, we have been talking to people across the borough.
 We have heard from residents, the council, patient representatives, Healthwatch, the Health and Wellbeing Board, the London Clinical Senate, NHS England, local GP practice staff and many more.
 We heard a range of views about GP appointments, urgent care centres and how we should consult the public.
 This has all fed into our work.

 You can read more about what we have already heard in the pre-consultation business case.

-The results of the consultation, along with our final proposals will go to the Hammersmith and Fulham CCG Governing Body meeting in public on 11 June 2019 for them to make a final decision.
+The results of the consultation, along with our final proposals will go to the NHS Hammersmith and Fulham CCG Governing Body meeting on July 16 2019.
+This meeting is taking place in the Newbigin Room, St Paul's Centre, Queen Charlotte Street, W6 9PJ and will start at 3pm.
+Members of the public can attend this meeting and listen to the discussion.